Brigham and Women’s Hospital

 Number of Physicians: 4

-You can schedule a surgical consultation to learn more about HIPEC and whether you qualify.
-During a consultation, you can meet with the surgeon and surgical team members either virtually or in person.
-This gives you the opportunity to ask questions and address any concerns you have with the team.
+You can schedule a surgical consult to learn about HIPEC and if you qualify.
+During a consult, you’ll meet with the surgeon and team virtually or in person.
+This lets you ask questions and raise any concerns with the team.

 Patients often report pain after surgery with HIPEC.
+Surgical incisions and inflammation can cause pain.
+Neuropathic or nerve pain may also occur.
 It’s usually temporary.
-They may have pain from surgical incisions and inflammation.
-Neuropathic or nerve pain may also occur.

 Cytoreductive surgery with HIPEC costs about $38,000 to $49,000.
-A 2024 study study in the Annals of Surgical Oncology found that the median direct cost for CRS and HIPEC was $44,700.
+A 2024 study in the Annals of Surgical Oncology noted cost trends.
+It found the median direct cost for cytoreductive surgery and HIPEC was $44,700.

 HIPEC surgery has a 1.1% mortality rate.
 It’s lower than other high-risk cancer surgeries.
 A 2020 study in the International Journal of Clinical Oncology supports this.
 It found the rate of serious complications after HIPEC surgery was 14.7%.

 Hyperthermic intrathoracic chemotherapy is available.
-HITHOC delivers chemo directly to the pleural lining around the lungs.
+HITHOC delivers chemo directly to the lining around the lungs.
+This is known as the pleural lining.

 The late Dr. David Sugarbaker led a study that reported improved survival with HITHOC.
 For patients who qualified for surgery, survival improved by 12.5 months.